Best Android TV Box 2019 – The Ultimate Buying Guide

 The Chromecast Ultra’s dense innards are packed into a small rounded disc that’s slightly over two inches in diameter and about a half an inch in thickness.
 A short HDMI connection cable is fixed to one side, while the opposite edge features a micro-USB port.

 The arrangement of the power supply is somewhat unusual.
-In place of a standard USB cable and adapter like with previous models and billions of mobile devices out there, the power adapter’s six-foot-long micro-USB cable is attached to one side.
+In place of a standard USB cable and an adapter like with previous models and billions of mobile devices out there, the power adapter’s six-foot-long micro-USB cable is attached to one side.
 The reason for this is that there’s a 10/100 LAN port integrated into the power adapter which you can connect to a wired router.
 This streamlined design enables an Ethernet option that doesn’t bulk up the main unit.

 This is necessary, as wired connections are critical to good performance in 4K streaming media applications.
 These usually require huge amounts of bandwidths, and HDR 4K video is even more demanding.
 Although fast Wi-Fi on the 5 GHz band might suffice, you’ll find that LAN connections are usually more reliable at such speeds.
 The majority of services dynamically adapt streaming quality according to the available link capacity, which means that 4K-resolution streams will not vary as much over wired connections.